SlightlyDave/Loupedeck/README.md

 # Loupedeck G1000 Plugin

-**Please note there is no guarantee this will work and all the steps are done at your own risk**
+### **Please note there is no guarantee this will work and all the steps are done at your own risk**

-Contained here are the Loupedeck files that should allow you to use your G1000 in MSFS 2020
+Contained in this repository are the Loupedeck files that should allow you to use your G1000 in MSFS 2020

 Install steps: